scanpay/woocommerce-scanpay/readme.txt

 This plugin adds Scanpay as a checkout payment method.

 == Description ==
-Scanpay is a new innovative payment gateway with a focus on conversion and security.
+Scanpay is a Scandinavian payment gateway with a focus on conversion and security.
 This plugin allows you to integrate with Scanpay without writing a single line of code yourself.
-Note that you must capture and refund transactions in the Scanpay dashboard.

 == Installation ==